passagemath/passagemath/pkgs/sagemath-qepcad/README.rst

 About this pip-installable distribution package
 -----------------------------------------------

-This pip-installable source distribution ``sagemath-qepcad`` provides an interface to `QEPCAD <https://github.com/chriswestbrown/qepcad>`_.
+This pip-installable source distribution ``passagemath-qepcad`` provides an interface to `QEPCAD <https://github.com/chriswestbrown/qepcad>`_.